Best for business travel

 - Cell phone protection: Cardholders or the employees listed on the monthly cell phone bill paid by your card can enjoy up to $1,000 per claim (three claims per 12 months with a $100 deductible) in cell phone protection against covered theft or damage.
 The Business Preferred provides one of the best cellphone protection plans you’ll find on a credit card, thanks to its high $3,000 coverage cap per year.

-In case your business faces any unexpected expenses, there isn’t a zero-interest offer for either purchases or balance transfers, so you’ll have to take on the variable 20.99 percent to 25.99 percent APR, which is higher than the current average credit card interest rate**.
+There isn’t a zero-interest offer for purchases or balance transfers, so you’ll take on interest for any balance you have for the billing period.
+This increases the likelihood of a revolving credit balance on your card if you can’t pay it off relatively quickly.
 Transferring your balance to this Chase card will pose a relatively high $5 or 5 percent fee for each transfer (whichever is greater).

 First-year value vs. ongoing value